 If Israel’s fall is bringing about the fullness of the elect Gentiles of this present age, how much more, says Paul, will their full restitution bring salvation to the rest of the Gentiles?
 Acts 15 prophecies of this time when Christ will return, and worship will be restored in Jerusalem “so that the rest of mankind may seek the Lord even all the Gentiles who are called by His Name.”
 And how many will be called by His name in the end?
 All – absolutely all will turn to the Lord in those days, as the Psalmist declares:

 “All the ends of the world shall remember and turn to the Lord, and ALL THE FAMILIES of the nations shall worship before You.”
 (Psalm 22:27)

 In Conclusion, while it must be emphasized that there is only one way back to the Father and there is only one name under heaven given among men by which we must be saved (John 14:6; Acts 4:12), in the end all will have been drawn unto Christ, confessing Him as Lord.
-De Young misrepresents Biblical Universalism when he generalizes, saying: “By its very definition, ‘universalism’ reaches beyond any one way of salvation.” p.251 This is not true.
-Evangelical Universalists firmly believe that Jesus is the only way, but they also believe that Jesus will successfully draw all unto Himself and will find and save even the last solitary lost sheep.
+De Young misrepresents Biblical Universalism when he generalizes, saying: “By its very definition, ‘universalism’ reaches beyond any one way of salvation” p.251.
+This is not true.
+Conservative Evangelical Universalists firmly believe that Jesus is the only way.
+But they also believe that Jesus will successfully draw all unto Himself and will find and save even the last solitary lost sheep.
 We believe that Jesus will successfully accomplish what He came to do – He is truly the Savior of the world.

 “Thus universalism is more inclusive than Jesus is for he would exclude the Pharisees but universalism would include them.” p.
 77